cbtitus/getting-cleaning-data-project/README.md

 getting-cleaning-data-project
 =============================

-This repository contains the code and codebook for the "Getting and Cleaning Data" week 4 project.
+This repository contains the code and codebook for the "Getting and Cleaning Data" Week 4 Project.

 Assignment
 ----------